Disneyland Hotel (California)

-The Disneyland Hotel is a resort hotel located at the Disneyland Resort in Anaheim, California, owned by the Walt Disney Company and operated through their Parks, Experiences and Products division.
+The Disneyland Hotel is a resort hotel located at the Disneyland Resort in Anaheim, California, owned by the Walt Disney Company and operated through their Experiences division.
 Opened on October 5, 1955, as a motor inn owned and operated by Jack Wrather under an agreement with Walt Disney, the hotel was the first to officially bear the Disney name.
 Under Wrather's ownership, the hotel underwent several expansions and renovations over the years before being acquired by Disney in 1988.
 The hotel was downsized to its present capacity in 1999 as part of the Disneyland Resort expansion.

 History

 Concept and construction

 At the time of its construction in the mid-1950s, Disneyland was in a remote area outside Anaheim, California.
 Walt Disney wanted to build a hotel for Disneyland visitors to stay overnight, since Disneyland was quite a drive from the established population centers of Southern California at the time, but Disney's financial resources were significantly depleted by the construction of the park.
 Initially he tried to interest his friend Art Linkletter in building the hotel, but Linkletter declined.
 At the time, Linkletter was hesitant about the prospects of the park (only ruefully years later to walk along the sidewalk in front of the property while telling himself with each step "And that's another million I missed out on").
 Disney also contacted Hilton and Sheraton Hotels but because they had no idea where Anaheim was at the time, they declined.
 Disney then sought out and negotiated a deal with Jack Wrather and his business partner Maria Helen Alvarez under which Wrather-Alvarez Productions would own and operate a hotel called the Disneyland Hotel across the street from Disneyland.
 Jack Wrather was a Texas oil millionaire turned film producer who already owned hotels in Las Vegas and Palm Springs, and co-owned television stations in Tulsa and San Diego with Alvarez.